The History of Payne County Bank

 With Galen at the helm, PCB continued to flourish.
 During his tenure with the bank, Galen earned eminent respect among his peers, and served his community with distinction.
 His honors included induction into the Oklahoma Bankers Association 50-Year Club in 1996, and being the first-ever recipient of the Perkins Chamber of Commerce Citizen of the Year award, also in 1996.

 In 1993, Galen and his wife Juanita began a process of ownership transfer of the bank by establishing the Payne County Bank Employee Stock Ownership Plan.
-Under the plan, the entire ownership of the bank will transfer to the employees and officers of the bank.
+Under the plan, the entire ownership of the bank has transferred to the employees and officers of the bank.
 As it was Galen's wish, this program assures that the bank will remain a locally owned, independent community bank.
 It was also at this time in 1993 that Galen transferred many of his daily duties to longtime bank senior managers Richard Rogers and Lynn Kinder.

 Throughout 1998, the bank celebrated its Centennial.
 During the year, the Bank underwent a full-scale remodeling project and 2500 square-foot building addition.
 The addition consisted primarily of office space, plus a 30-seat community business meeting room.
 Our 100th anniversary year was also marked by a series of events including exciting new service announcements, promotional giveaways, prize drawings, and an October Open House and free barbecue dinner.